brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 #### Step 3: Send Activation Code

 A special activation code is used to enable communication with the ARM CoreSight debug system.
-The 16 bits look like this:
+The source should send 16 bits that look like this:

         0000 0101 1000 1111